1. New Life in Christ, by Paul Kroll

 6. Baptism: A Commitment to Christ, by Paul Kroll

-Baptism pictures the drama of our “I do” decision for Jesus Christ and all that he represents in our salvation.
-It is a symbol that reminds us we have made a commitment to Christ, believing that he is our Savior.
+Baptism pictures the drama of our union with Jesus Christ and all that he represents in our salvation.
+In baptism, we respond to the commitment that Jesus made to us, in his death and in his life as our Savior.
 Those who request baptism are saying they want to be associated with Jesus Christ in a personal and intimate way—to belong to Christ.
 That’s what it means to be baptized “in the name of Jesus Christ.”

 Believers share in the life of Christ.
 As Christ died, so do the believers.
 As they share in Jesus’ death, they also have a share in his resurrection and eternal life.
-Believers who are baptized are stating that they, by God’s grace, have a part in the greatest events of salvation history.
+Believers who are baptized are stating that they, by God’s grace, are included in the greatest events of salvation history.
 This includes the life, death and resurrection of Jesus Christ.
-In being baptized, they publicly dramatize their acceptance of God’s gracious offer of salvation.
+They dramatize their acceptance of God’s gracious offer of salvation.